libretto-ai/openai-ts/README.md

   this is the name that will be associated with any `create` call that's made **without** a `libretto.promptTemplateName` parameter.
-- `allowUnnamedPrompts`: When set to `true`, every prompt will be sent to Templatest even if no prompt template name as been provided (either via the `promptTemplateName` option on `patch` or via the `libretto.promptTemplateName` parameter added to `create`).
+- `allowUnnamedPrompts`: When set to `true`, every prompt will be sent to Libretto even if no prompt template name as been provided (either via the `promptTemplateName` option on `patch` or via the `libretto.promptTemplateName` parameter added to `create`).
-- `redactPii`: When `true`, certain personally identifying information (PII) will be attempted to be redacted before being sent to the Templatest backend.
+- `redactPii`: When `true`, certain personally identifying information (PII) will be attempted to be redacted before being sent to the Libretto backend.
   See the `pii` package for details about the types of PII being detected/redacted.
   `false` by default.